 3.2.4 TSAG Rapporteur Group on Strategic and operational plan (RG-SOP)

-TSAG RG-SOP assisted TSAG to prepare and review the strategic, operational and financial plans for ITU-T, and through TSAG, gave advice to the TSB Director, to provide appropriate input for consideration of the Council Working Group on Financial and Human Resources for the elaboration of the draft strategic plan of the Union.
+TSAG RG-SOP (terms of reference) was a new TSAG Rapporteur Group established in this study period, and assisted TSAG to prepare and review the strategic, operational and financial plans for ITU-T, and through TSAG, gave advice to the TSB Director, to provide appropriate input for consideration of the Council Working Group on Financial and Human Resources for the elaboration of the draft strategic plan of the Union.
 General Secretariat presented at TSAG meetings the updated draft four-year rolling operational plans for review.

 The progress report of RG-SOP from its interim meetings is contained in TSAG-TD956, and the reports of RG-SOP during TSAG meetings are contained in TSAG-TDs 87 and 131.